Futile medical care: Assessment of futility in a clinical context

 As medical care improves and affects more and more chronic conditions, questions of futility have continued to arise.
 A relatively recent response to this difficulty in the United States is the introduction of the hospice concept, in which palliative care is initiated for someone thought to be within about six months of death.
 Numerous social and practical barriers exist that complicate the issue of initiating hospice status for someone unlikely to recover.

 Options for futile care and futile care as a commodity

 Another issue in futile care theory concerns the range of ethical options when care is determined to be futile.
 Some people argue that futile clinical care should be a market commodity that should be able to be purchased just like cruise vacations or luxury automobiles, as long as the purchaser of the clinical services has the necessary funds and as long as other patients are not being denied access to clinical resources as a result.
 In this model, Baby K would be able to get ICU care (primarily ventilatory care) until funding vanished.
 With rising medical care costs and an increase in extremely expensive new anti-cancer medications, the similar issues of equity often arise in treatment of end-stage cancer.

+Options with regard to futile care

+If futile care is not desired, a signed and notarized do not resuscitate (DNR) order can prevent these futile actions and treatments from being performed.

+If futile care is desired, an advance directive can express wishes to receive any and all care that has a chance of prolonging life.